The Best Sour Candy, Ranked from Tart to OMG

-This list is for people who want to have their feelings hurt by sour candies.
+The best sour candy is fruity, chewy, and, most importantly, aggressively, upsettingly sour.
+Be forewarned: This list is for people who want to have their feelings hurt by sour candy.
 People who want their taste buds to be berated by sour candies.
-People who want to be dragged out back and punched directly in the face by sour candies.
+People who want to be dragged out back and punched directly in the face by sour candy.

 If you know you have a low tolerance for sourness, turn back now—or read on so you know what to avoid next time you hit up the CVS candy aisle.